gritzko/replicated.cc/index.md

 There is no nesting in the RON syntax.
 Pieces of data reference each other by UUIDs.
 RON itself is a [regular language](https://en.wikipedia.org/wiki/Regular_language);
 its syntax is as simple as the one of [ini files](https://en.wikipedia.org/wiki/INI_file).
-Thanks to references, RON can express any nesting and, in general, arbitrary graphs of objects.
+Thanks to the references, RON can express any nesting and, in general, arbitrary graphs of objects.

 RON UUIDs are effectively [hybrid timestamps](https://cse.buffalo.edu/tech-reports/2014-04.pdf).
 That makes RON very suitable for expressing distributed/partial-order